gitless-vcs/gitless/README.md

-- Finally, if you don't want [Travis]( https://travis-ci.org/sdg-mit/gitless "Travis") to be mad at you, check that the tests pass in python 2.6, 2.7, 3.2 and 3.3 and that you don't have any pylint *errors* (warnings and refactor suggestions are ok).
+- Finally, if you don't want [Travis]( https://travis-ci.org/sdg-mit/gitless "Travis") to be mad at you, check that tests pass in python 2.6, 2.7 and 3.2+.